-In 2017, the Customer Care unit had not identified any substantiated complaints regarding Customer Privacy.
-With over 5 million different dialogues with customers during a year, we take great pride in treating our customer privacy data with the greatest care and security.
+As an airline, Norwegian process personal information on behalf of its customers.
+In 2018, Norwegian implemented the EU's new General Data Protection Regulation (GDPR) to ensure compliance with the new data protection regulation.
+We take great pride in treating our customer privacy data with the greatest care and security.
 Employees receive on-going training regarding access to and use of customers private data, and access is restricted based on their job requirements.
 Any personal information we collect from our customers is purely to enable us to deliver our service to them.